 This is the second part of our series of articles dedicated to Serverless architecture.
 In this article, our Serverless application development team explores why AWS Lambda, Azure or Google Cloud Functions can make a real difference to the efficency of your apps and business.

-One thing we are 100% sure of, is that serverless architecture is the best choice to save costs and improve time-to-market during work on a new project.
+One thing we are 100% sure of, is that serverless architecture is the best choice to save costs and improve time-to-market during work on a project.
 We came to the conclusion that with a serverless approach, a business entity can solve 80% of its enterprise requirements at 20% of the cost of managing server infrastructure.
 Enterprises shift their stack to serverless due to the attractiveness of cost saving.
-At K&C we are convinced that Serverless is the future of web development.

 A case in point is the story of Postlight Company, which builds growth-oriented platforms, websites, and apps.
 They were rewriting the Readability Parser API (which enabled the widely-used Readability read-it-later app).
 One of their goals was to cut monthly costs (which were around $10,000 at that time).